Rory Albanese: Stand-up comedy

 In the summer of 2006, he joined Lewis Black's Red, White, and Screwed tour, performing with Black all over the country.
 Albanese has performed with former Daily Show correspondents John Oliver and Wyatt Cenac.
 He headlines his own shows at clubs and colleges throughout the country.

 In 2019, he became the executive producer of the ABC talk show Strahan, Sara & Keke.

 Other work

 He is the voice of "The American" on the podcast The Bugle.

 TV and film work

 Albanese's first half-hour comedy special premiered on April 2, 2010, on Comedy Central.

 Personal life

-Albanese was married to Jennifer Flanz, whom he met while both working for The Daily Show.
+Albanese was married to Jen Flanz, whom he met while both were working for The Daily Show.

 In 2010, Albanese was arrested for assault after punching a 9/11 truther who was heckling him outside a book signing.

 In late 2020, Albanese began dating Sarah Silverman after spending time remotely playing video games together during the COVID-19 pandemic.